 The stereotypes that not all university graduates have the tendency to constantly strive into their next challenge can be a concerning thought for Hiring Managers.
 Conversely, grads that are hired via a thorough recruitment process are more likely to obtain a hard-working ethos.
 Consequently, they are easier to manage as they are keen to impress their employer and avoid conflicts that may arise.

 As insensitive as it may come across, it is undoubtedly one of the benefits of hiring grads.
 The alternative of paying someone with perhaps over-inflated salary expectations doesn’t seem an attractive option.
-With investment into the training, it is only a matter of time before your grad is billing like the rest of employees in your company.
+With investment into the training, it is only a matter of time before your grad is billing like the rest of the employees in your company.